Permanent residency

 From PR to Citizenship

-Since October 30, 2025, the German citizenship requirement is 5 years of legal residence (reduced from the previous 8 years).
-The earlier fast-track to 3 years was abolished.
-Germany also allows dual citizenship since June 27, 2024, so you no longer need to give up your original nationality.
+The current German citizenship requirement is 5 years of legal residence (reduced from 8 years by the StAG reform that took effect on June 27, 2024).
+The earlier 3-year fast-track for "well-integrated" applicants was abolished on 1 November 2025.
+Germany also allows dual citizenship since June 27, 2024, so you no longer need to renounce your original nationality.
 If you have permanent residency and have lived in Germany for 5 years total, you may be eligible to apply for naturalization.

 Application Checklist